 Wildtender offers immersive wilderness programs that cultivate reciprocal intimacy with the earth, connect with wisdom traditions, and nurture human wholeness.

-Not long ago, all of our ancestors lived in rich communion and reciprocity with the Earth.
+Not long ago, all of our ancestors lived in reciprocity and rich communion with the Earth.
 The skills and practices essential to their survival – stewarding land; gathering, hunting and growing food; constructing dwellings; building fires – were fundamentally creative and meaningful acts.
 The wild was not hidden away in a state park, it was home, and our home received our closest attention, highest veneration, and most loving care.
 Our ancestors tended the wild, and the wild tended them.
 We come from wildtenders.

 What we practice

 Wildtender cultivates authentic and reciprocal relationships with self, community, and the natural world.
 Our work explores what it means to be a human (animal) being, fully alive in this beautiful and mysterious world.

 We offer immersive wilderness programs that cultivate intimacy with place, build earth skills, connect with wisdom traditions, and nurture wholeness and belonging.

 California’s powerful and biodiverse landscape provides fertile habitat for expansion and exploration.
 Our roots run through numerous bioregions, especially Big Sur (Esselen land), Ojai (Chumash land), Santa Cruz (Awaswas land), Marin County (Coast Miwok land), the Sierra Nevada Mountains (Paiute, Mono & Miwok land), and Yosemite (Ahwahneechee land).

 Wildtender draws upon many potent streams of wisdom, psychology, and healing.
 Our work weaves together nature connection, relational and awareness practice, creative exploration, regenerative land stewardship, agrarian and pan-ancestral traditions, and wilderness rites of passage.